General & Emergency Care

 What qualifies as a dental emergency?

-Do you accept walk-ins or after-hours appointments in Nashville?
+Do you accept walk-ins for dental emergencies in Nashville?

 What are your emergency fees?